StudioEtrange/ConfigTree/docs/advanced_usage.rst

 If you want to add some features to the updater, you can subclass it and add some additional workers to its pipeline (see :class:`configtree.loader.Pipeline`).

-Each worker accepts single argument—::class:`configtree.loader.UpdateAction` object.
+Each worker accepts single argument—:class:`configtree.loader.UpdateAction` object.
 Workers can transform :attr:`configtree.loader.UpdateAction.key`, :attr:`configtree.loader.UpdateAction.value`, or
 :attr:`configtree.loader.UpdateAction.update` attributes to change default